Can my membership be used on more than one computer?

 Does my child have to start back at the beginning of a lesson after exiting?

-Not anymore!
+A child can go back to the beginning of whatever activity was last exited.
 After navigating to the current lesson, the video can be skipped by clicking the SKIP button, then the activity buttons in the sidebar can be clicked to take your child back to the activity that he/she played at the last login.
-Red Apple Reading lessons are designed so a child watches a short instructional video first, then practices with activities, and finally ends with a reveiw and quiz.
+Red Apple Reading lessons are designed so a child watches a short instructional video first, then practices with activities, and finally ends with a review and quiz.
 The total time in a lesson is anywhere from 10 to 25 minutes.

 Why do you need my child's grade level?